-The Blue-and-gold Macaw (Ara ararauna) is not a species of bird which is native to the Australian country side.
-The Blue and Gold Macaw is very easily recognised by its stunning golden chest, large white cheek patch and its beautiful blue back and tail.
-One of seven species inhabiting the Amazon Basin, the Blue and Gold Macaw is definitely one of the worlds more stunning parrots.
+The blue-and-gold macaw is not a species of bird which is native to the Australian country side.
+This macaw is very easily recognised by its stunning golden chest, large white cheek patch and a beautiful blue back and tail.
+One of seven species inhabiting the Amazon Basin, the blue and gold macaw is definitely one of the worlds more stunning parrots.

-Belonging to the parrot family, the Blue-and-gold Macaw will quite often be seen in very large flocks, even mixing with a range of other species with no conflict at all.
-Each individual has a unique pattern of feathers on the bare patch of skin on its face.
+Belonging to the parrot family, the blue-and-gold macaw will quite often be seen in very large flocks, even mixing with a range of other species without any conflict occurring.
+Each individual macaw has a unique pattern of feathers on the bare patch of skin on its face.
 This can almost be used as a fingerprint to identify individual birds.
 Their very long and colourful tail they use as a rudder and a brake when flying through the forest canopy.

 Like all of the macaws this particular species can be found inhabiting a vast range of the forests in and around the central northern regions of South America.

-Like all of the macaws, this particular species is very adept at utilising its rather large beak to break into even the toughest nut and delicately remove fruits and berries from the jungles of South America to survive.
+This particular species is very adept at utilising its rather large beak to break into even the toughest nut, yet it can also delicately remove fruits and berries to eat as well.

-Of the sixteen species of macaws found throughout this region, the Blue-and-gold Macaw is definitely up there in regards to parrot size.
+Of the sixteen species of macaws found throughout South America, the blue-and-gold macaw is definitely up there in regards to parrot size.
 Averaging between 900 and 1200 grams and with a body length of almost two feet, this particular species belongs to one of the most well recognised group of birds any where in the world.

 Blue And Gold Macaw Profiles

 Bubbles joined the Wandering Wildlife crew in January 2009.
-He was donated to the Zoo at 12 years old, along with his friend Cuddles, a Scarlet Macaw.
-As his name suggests, Bubbles is a very friendly and bubbly bird who loves to say hello to everyone he meets.
-Bubbles is very popular amongst all the animal rovers and visitors to the Zoo because of his lovely nature.
+He was donated to Australia Zoo when he was around 12 years old, along with his friend Cuddles, a scarlet macaw.
+As his name suggests, Bubbles is a very friendly, bubbly bird who loves to say hello to everyone he meets.
+Bubbles is very popular amongst all the animal rovers and visitors to the zoo because of his lovely nature.
 In his spare time, Bubbles enjoys ripping up cardboard boxes, chewing on toys and snuggling up to Cuddles.